The Leavenworth Bass Club recently wrapped up a very busy year in 2012.

 Even with all these various activities, the club’s anglers found time to test and improve their fishing skills.
 The club conducted 15 separate tournaments during the 2012 season.

-At the season’s end, the top five anglers for the season were Dennis Edwards, Bob Jorgensen, Bill Gevedon and Larry Stoafer, all of Leavenworth, and Ray Cates of Overland Park.
+Page 2 of 2 - At the season’s end, the top five anglers for the season were Dennis Edwards, Bob Jorgensen, Bill Gevedon and Larry Stoafer, all of Leavenworth, and Ray Cates of Overland Park.

 The club made a significant change in its affiliation this year.
 During the past few years, since the club has held its tournaments exclusively on Missouri lakes the membership decided to join the Missouri Bass (MOBASS) Federation.